h3llolovely/FOM_Friend/README.md

 ----------

 Q Spans
- ©2023 Jason Schwarz https:www.hellolovely.tv
+Dec 2023 Original script by Matt Volp @TackStudio www.tackstudio.co Dec 2023 Jason Schwarz www.hellolovely.tv

 Sends either Composition marker spans or selected layer marker spans to the Render Queue and appends the marker comment to the filename.
 Useful for queueing multiple parts of a single comp, without having to rename each output.

 1.0 - Initial release - Dec 2023

 ----------

 SimpleCameraRig.jsx
- ©November 2009  James Chiny http:hypoly.com
+©November 2009  James Chiny https:hypoly.com
 twitter.com/hypoly
- For more scripts and updates check out http:hypoly.com
+For more scripts and updates check out https:hypoly.com